Yanqiao4396/fibonacci-algorithms-starter/writing/reflection.md

 TODO: Provide a one-paragraph response that answers this question in your own words.

-### Leveraging what you know from all experiments conducted this semester, what are fast ways to perform computations?
+### Leveraging what you know from all experiments conducted this semester, what are "fast" ways to perform computations?

 TODO: Provide a one-paragraph response that answers this question in your own words.

-### Leveraging what you know from all experiments conducted this semester, what are slow ways to perform computations?
+### Leveraging what you know from all experiments conducted this semester, what are "slow" ways to perform computations?

 TODO: Provide a one-paragraph response that answers this question in your own words.